 As construction continued in the early 1980s, SAPL’s emphasis shifted to concern about emergency preparedness and nuclear safety issues.
-It played a major role as intervener in the various hearings before the US Nuclear Regulatory Commission (NRC) regarding issuance of an operating license to PSNH.
-Together with the Attorney General’s Office of Massachusetts and the New England Coalition on Nuclear Pollution, SAPL sought to prevent the issuance of an operating license on the grounds that the company’s and the state’s radiological emergency plans were inadequate for the assurance of public safety, due to very large beach populations, unique weather and storm events, limited roadway egress, and due to other conditions.
+The organization played a major role in several hearings before the US Nuclear Regulatory Commission (NRC) regarding issuance of an operating license to PSNH.
+Together with the Attorney General’s Office of Massachusetts and the New England Coalition on Nuclear Pollution, SAPL sought to prevent the issuance of an operating license on the grounds that both the company’s and state’s radiological emergency plans were inadequate for the assurance of public safety due to very large beach populations, unique weather and storm events, limited roadway egress, and other conditions.

 PHOTO (1988) SAPL prepares to travel to Washington to deliver a 35,000-signature petition to Congress and the Nuclear Regulatory Committee.
 This petition prevented the Emergency Planning Zone from being shrunk from our current (and extremely inadequate) 10 mile radius to a one mile radius.
 In addition to being reckless, this would have prevented towns in Massachusetts (which are within the 10 mile radius) from having any say at the regulatory hearings regarding Seabrook’s Emergency Planning issues.

-By denying our appeal in early 2013, the Court gave the NRC wide discretion in determining the terms of the debate – when and where an alternative should be in evidence – despite the fact they are projecting the plant’s own viability several decades into the future without any empirical evidence, and with many factors arguing against its future viability.
-Subsequent joint petitions and appeals by regional and national groups – joined by SAPL – over radioactive spent fuel management and regulatory changes necessitated by the Fukushima disaster (and threatening Seabrook’s relicensing) were eventually also denied by the NRC or federal courts.
+By denying our appeal in early 2013, the court gave the NRC wide discretion in determining the terms of the debate – including when and where an alternative should be in evidence – despite the fact that the plant is projecting its own viability several decades into the future without empirical evidence (and with so many factors arguing against its future viability).
+Subsequent joint petitions and appeals by regional and national groups (all joined by SAPL) over spent fuel management and regulatory changes informed by the Fukushima disaster were also denied by the NRC or federal courts.